Think, Act, Report

 Think, Act, Report encourages companies to:

-- Think: identify any issues around gender equality
+- Think: identify any issues around gender equality, collecting and considering relevant data from across the company

-- Act: take action to fix those issues
+- Act: take action to address those issues

 Companies supporting the initiative range from those just starting to think about gender equality issues to those with action plans and reporting mechanisms already in place.
 What they share is a common desire to be more transparent about workforce issues and disseminate best practice.

-Leading companies, such as Tesco, Unilever, Eversheds and BT are already involved.
-Leading companies, such as Tesco, Unilever, Eversheds and BT are already involved, see a list of the companies that have joined the scheme.
+Leading companies, such as Tesco, Bupa, Centrica, Royal Bank of Scotland, Unilever, BAE Systems, easyjet, Carillion, Eversheds and BT are already involved, see a full list of the companies that have joined the scheme.

 Sign up now